EMGuyant/inquisitive-nature/_posts/2023-09-14-dax-function-toolkit.md

 1. Overfiltering: While it is tempting to narrow down our data, be cautious not to filter out important information

-2. Underfiltering: On the filp side, too little filtering can leave us overwhelmed with irrelevant data.
+2. Underfiltering: On the flip side, too little filtering can leave us overwhelmed with irrelevant data.

 For successful and efficient analysis it is important to strike the right balance.